 New Brunswick, NJ 08901

 This course meets the criteria for 15.5 hours (1.55 CEUs).
-Application has been made to the TN Physical Therapy Association and the NJ Board of Physical Therapy Examiners.
+Application has been made to the NJ Board of Physical Therapy Examiners.
 The PA State Board of Physical Therapy accepts other state board approvals.

 Approved provider by the NY State Board of Physical Therapy for 18.6 contact hours.